Sign up for this email series:

 Many people experience anxiety whenever needles are involved.
 Some of the tips above can help you remain calm; practicing them with your child can help you both.
 These tips will help you gain confidence in administering injected treatments at home.

-There are nearly 10,000 parents on MyEczemaTeam who understand the challenges of caring for a child with eczema.
+There are more than 10,600 parents on MyEczemaTeam who understand the challenges of caring for a child with eczema.
 Parents on MyEczemaTeam offer support during hard moments and share tips for helping their children.

 How did your child overcome the fear of injections?
 Do you have any other tips for parents?
 Leave a comment below or join MyEczemaTeam.